SanteonNL/orca/docs/pages/deployment/azure.rst

 Azure
 #####

-This guide helps you to run the Orca node in Azure.
+This guide helps you to run the ORCA node in Azure.